MicrosoftDocs/VBA-Docs/api/Outlook.OlActionCopyLike.md

 ## Remarks

-Used by the [CopyLike](Outlook.Action.CopyLike.md) property of an[Action](Outlook.Action.md) to specify how item properties will be copied to the new item that is created when the **Action** is executed.
+Used by the [CopyLike](Outlook.Action.CopyLike.md) property of an [Action](Outlook.Action.md) to specify how item properties will be copied to the new item that is created when the **Action** is executed.